jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 You can't go wrong.
 You'll learn something new regardless.
-It's only a three month commitment.
+It's only a three-month commitment.

 # Success
 Congratulations.